Formula builder

 - Click Create & insert.

-- As you type the formula, suggestions of possible functions and variables appear on screen that you can select.
+Note:- As you type the formula, suggestions of possible functions and variables are displayed to select from, if required.

-- From the Lookup pane, search for functions and variables to insert in your formula.
+- From the Lookup pane on the right, you can search for Functions and variables to insert in the formula.

 - You can use logical operators such as && (And), || (Or), == (Equal), and != (Not Equal).

-Tip: From the Functions tab, you can click the name of a function to display its description, format, and an example on how to use it.
+- On the Functions tab, click the name of a function to display its description, format, and an example.

 This sample scenario will create a variable with a formula that calculates the number of days between two date variables (DateTime).
 We will create the variable in the Designer tab.